uesseu/ninwavelets/README.md

         * Asynchronous calculation by GPU.
     + Even if you can not use cupy, it is very fast.
         * About 3 to 15 times faster than other prevalent packages.
+    + I gave priority to speed and usability, not readability.
+- Easy to use
+    + The interface is intuitive, for me ;)
 - Reliability
     + Being brand new project, it has no achivement...
-    + There may be lots of bugs.
+    + There may be lots of bugs?
+(I am searching)
     + Do not rely on it!
 Read the source code!
 Test by your self!
 - In heavily development
     + Destructive change may be performed.